 1 The purpose and scope of the Agreement

-1.1 This Agreement, and all the documents referred to in the Agreement, sets out the relationship between you and Lewisham Southwark College.
-It is intended to record the basic understanding between you and Lewisham Southwark College, and to provide a framework through which we can work together to make the most of your time as a Lewisham Southwark College student.
+1.1 This Agreement, and all the documents referred to in the Agreement, sets out the relationship between you and Southwark College.
+It is intended to record the basic understanding between you and Southwark College, and to provide a framework through which we can work together to make the most of your time as a Southwark College student.

-1.2 The following documents should be regarded as attachments, which form part of this Agreement, between you and Lewisham Southwark College:
+1.2 The following documents should be regarded as attachments, which form part of this Agreement, between you and Southwark College:

 1.2.1 your offer letter